hpcleuven/VscDocumentation/source/access/nx_start_guide.rst

 Steps before configuring NoMachine
 ----------------------------------

-NoMachine listens to the SSH agents, such as :ref:`Pageant <using Pageant>` for Windows users, and the default :ref:`agent included with OpenSSH <SSH agent>` for Linux/MacOS users.
+For NoMachine connections to the (KU Leuven) HPC infrastructure, you need to use an SSH agent such as :ref:`Pageant <using Pageant>`  for Windows users and the default `:ref:`agent included with OpenSSH <SSH agent>` for Linux/MacOS users.
-Using NoMachine client with an SSH agent ensures a convenient workflow.
-Therefore, we strongly advice you to setup your :ref:`SSH agent <SSH agent>`, before continuing further.

 Once your SSH agent is up and running, you need to issue an SSH certificate to be stored in your agent.